Is Your Organization Leveraging Vision Building for Growth?

 Your organization’s leadership team and each department’s leader should determine goals spanning three years, one year, and 90 days from now.

 Each of these supports the next tier of goals in the future.
-Your Rocks (90-Day goals) solve problems for you right now and act as an investment in your plans for the year.
-Similarly, your 1-Year Goals continue your progress while providing or demonstrating value.
-Finally, your 3-Year Goals keep you focused on achieving your CAGs.
+Your Rocks (90-day goals) solve problems for you right now and act as an investment in your plans for the year.
+Similarly, your 1-year goals continue your progress while providing or demonstrating value.
+Finally, your 3-year goals keep you focused on achieving your Compelling and Audacious Goals.

 Rolling Out Your Vision